dot-event/dot-event-v2/README.md

 emitter.emit() // doesn't emit
 ```

-Dot-props come in handy with the `onAny` subscriber, which subscribes to a prop **and** its children:
+Dot-props come in handy with the `onAny` subscriber, which subscribes to a dot-prop **and its children**:

 ```js
 emitter.onAny("hello", () => {})